Facilities and Management help for Hofstra Residential Students

 General Housing Fines

-If a student does not abide by university policies, they are subject to receiving a general fine during the academic year or when they check out of the residence halls.
-These fines vary in price and are deducted from their housing deposit at the end of the academic year, or when the student checks out of the residence halls.
+If a student does not abide by university policies, they are subject to receiving a fine during the academic year or when they check out of the residence halls.
+These fines vary in price and are charged to their student account.
+It is imperative that they pay all outstanding charges in order to maintain their $300 housing deposit.
 Common fines and cost are:

 - Lost Key - $25 per key & $35 per cylinder